 Stay Awake Side Effects

-Note: This page contains side effects data for the generic drug caffeine.
-It is possible that some of the dosage forms included below may not apply to the brand name Stay Awake.
+Note: This document contains side effect information about caffeine.
+Some of the dosage forms listed on this page may not apply to the brand name Stay Awake.

 For the Consumer

-As well as its needed effects, caffeine (the active ingredient contained in Stay Awake) may cause some unwanted effects.
+Along with its needed effects, caffeine (the active ingredient contained in Stay Awake) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 - fast heartbeat